-Ms. Werwas practices with the firm’s insurance coverage and health care litigation groups.
-She has represented clients at the state and national level in matters involving complex insurance coverage issues, including personal injury claims, long-tail liability matters, uninsured motorist claims, business interruption claims, and catastrophic property losses.
+As a coverage attorney, Ms. Werwas is unique in that she brings a litigator’s sensibility to every coverage matter she handles.
+She has advised both policyholders and insurers, including non-traditional coverage providers and risk retention groups.
+She has specialized expertise in long-tail claims, including successfully pursuing coverage for her clients where policies are lost.
+Mollie’s coverage practice includes representing clients at the state and national level.
+She has advised on matters as varied and complex as allocation among concurrent and consecutive insurers, uninsured motorist claims, business interruption losses, biometric and data breach coverage, and catastrophic property losses.
 She has counseled clients in drafting manuscript coverage agreements and amendments, tendering matters for defense and indemnification by third-parties, and preparing reservation of rights and denial of coverage letters.
 Ms. Werwas has also worked with clients in both prosecuting and defending declaratory judgment actions relating to insurance coverage.

 Admitted to Practice